rossanx/akfs/docs/journal.md

          -- CODE SEGMENT entry
          -- DATA SEGMENT entry
      B - Create a pointer to the GDT with the following structure:
-         SIZE, ADDRESS OF THE FIRST BYTE OF THE TABLE C - Create a pointer to the IDT with the following structure:
+         GDT SIZE, ADDRESS OF THE FIRST BYTE OF THE TABLE C - Create a pointer to the IDT with the following structure:
-         SIZE, ADDRESS OF THE FIRST BYTE OF THE TABLE D - Tell the CPU where those tables are in memory.
+         IDT SIZE, ADDRESS OF THE FIRST BYTE OF THE TABLE D - Tell the CPU where those tables are in memory.
 To do that you use the instructions: